 The increasing amount of commerce conducted through and on the Internet also raises questions of whether and how that commerce should be taxed by the states.
 With respect to state sales tax laws and the Internet, the closest analogy is the law with respect to mail order (i.e., catalog) sales.
-In that context, the Supreme Court of the United States has ruled, most recently in Quill Corporation v.
+In that context, the Supreme Court of the United States has ruled, in Quill Corporation v.
 North Dakota, 504 U.S. 298 (1992), that a use tax imposed on a mail order firm that was not physically present in that state violated the Commerce clause of the U.S. Constitution.
 Note that the Quill decision is only the most recent of many cases dealing with whether and how a state may legally impose sales and use tax laws on businesses without any employees or property located within that state.
 Also, it should be noted that the majority opinion in the Quill case makes it clear that Congress' power to regulate interstate commerce means that Congress is free to pass legislation overruling the Quill decision or any others like it.
+If a company has a physical presence within a state, sales taxes are typically required for sales within the state.

-With respect to state income taxation of Internet commerce, the closest analogy is the Supreme Court of the United States's 1992 decision in Wisconsin Department of Revenue v.
-William Wrigley, Jr., Co., (505 U.S. 214).
+With respect to state income taxation of Internet commerce, the closest analogy is the Supreme Court decision in Wisconsin Department of Revenue v.
+William Wrigley, Jr., Co., 505 U.S. 214 (1992).
 In that case, the Supreme Court was asked to interpret 15 U.S.C. § 381, which prohibits a state from taxing the income of a corporation whose only business activities within the state consist of "solicitation of orders" for tangible goods, provided that the orders are sent outside the state for approval and the goods are delivered from outside that state.
 At issue in that case were whether the activities in Wisconsin of Wrigley Co.'s sales representatives were so great as to fall outside the protection from tax offered by 15 U.S.C. § 381.
 The Court found that those representatives' practices of providing free, replacement gum to retailers, of selling gum to retailers, and of storing gum at home or in rented spaces fell outside the statutory protection.

 On October 21, 1998, President Clinton signed into law the Internet Tax Freedom Act (ITFA).
-In November 2001, the ITFA was extended for two years.
-The ITFA, which expired in 2003, was an effort to preempt state and local taxes that are viewed by some as a potential threat to the growth of commerce on the Internet.
+The ITFA is an effort to preempt state and local taxes that are viewed by some as a potential threat to the growth of commerce on the Internet.
 The purpose of ITFA was to establish a national policy against state and local government interference with interstate commerce on the Internet by establishing a moratorium on the imposition of taxes that interfere with the free flow of commerce on the Internet.
-On December 3, 2004 President Bush signed the Internet Tax Nondiscrimination Act into law reinstating the ban on Internet access taxes for an additional three years.
+The Act has been extended many times before its sunset provisions and in February 2016 Congress enacted the Permanent Internet Tax Freedom Act which is expected to be signed into law by the President.
+This law merely prohibits some, but not all, Internet taxes.